Brokttv/training_models_from_scratch/README.md

 ## 🧠 Practice Exercise: Build It Yourself

 Now, let's make sure that things have sunk in.
+Before tackling this exercise, make sure to review the code for the other cases we covered.

 ### 🧪 Task